pachyderm/pachyderm/doc/deployment/deploy_custom.md

-The second argument is the size, in gigabytes (GB), that will be requested for `etcd`'s disk.
+The second argument is the size, in gigabytes (GB), that Pachyderm requests for the `etcd` disk.
 A good value for most deployments is 10.

 #### Example invocation with persistent disk parameters
-Our example on-premises cluster has StatefulSets enabled, with the standard etcd storage class configured.
+The example on-premises cluster has StatefulSets enabled, with the standard etcd storage class configured.
-Our deployment flags for our sample cluster look like this, so far:
+The deployment command uses the following flags:
 ```
 pachctl deploy custom --persistent-disk aws --object-store <object store backend> \
     foobar 10 \